cjbackman/cjbackman.com/content/on/mutation-testing.md

 });
 ```

 Executing these tests yields a perfect 100% coverage and all tests pass with flying colors.
-Awesome, let's ship it.
+Awesome, let us ship it.
 The calculator hits production and boom, we have an incident.
 It turns out the calculator has a bug (did you spot it?).
 The method `isPositive` returns true for zero, when the correct response should be false.

-Alright, the example is stupid but the point I'm trying to make is not.
-Code coverage is not a reliable metric if you want to be confident that your tests are able to catch errors.
+Alright, the example is stupid but the point I am trying to make is not.
+Code coverage is not a reliable metric if you want to be confident that your tests can catch errors.
 80% code coverage of good tests can be better than 100% coverage of bad tests.

 We need to find a different way.

 ## How can we check if our tests are good?

-What we're talking about here is to find a reliable method to test our tests.
+What we are talking about here is to find a reliable method to test our tests.
 A possible approach to achieve that is to leverage something called _mutation testing_.
-It's a type of testing where errors are deliberately introduced in the source code to see if your test suite will detect them.
+It is a type of testing where errors are deliberately introduced in the source code to see if your test suite will detect them.
 These modified variants of the source code with injected errors are called mutants, and we want to kill them.

 ### Mutation testing offers a way